-Although carpal tunnel syndrome is a common condition associated with numbness in hands, it is not the only cause.
+Carpal tunnel syndrome is a common condition with numbness in hands.
+However, it is not the only cause of hand numbness.
 Other potential causes are listed below.

 Sometimes, a nerve may suffer from pressure at more than one area.
 This is called “double crush.”
 Pressure on a nerve may require surgery to get relief.